telerik/blazor-docs/components/grid/filter/overview.md

 * The filter menu can show a [list of checkboxes]({%slug grid-checklist-filter%}) with the distinct values from the data to make filtering resemble Excel.

+## Custom Filtering

+There are two approaches to customize the grid filtering behavior, and you can use them together:

+* Perform the data operations yourself (e.g., by outsourcing them to some API backend or other service) - to do that, use the [`OnRead` event]({%slug components/grid/manual-operations%}).
+This will let you fetch only the current page of data for the grid, instead of pulling the entire data set and storing it in-memory in the view-model.

+* Customize the appearance and behavior of the filters - for that, use the [Filter Templates]({%slug grid-templates-filter%}) the grid provides.

 ## Advanced Examples

 The following articles and sample projects can be helpful when implementing filtering: